himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 tmux attach-session -t $SESSION:0
 ```

+*Note: the `0` tells tmux to attach the first window (`Main`).
+Using
+another index value will attach a different window.
+For example, `1`
+would open the `Hugo Server` window when attaching*

 #### Bonus: Minor improvement

 <img alt="tmux demo animation" src="../../img/posts/scripting-tmux-workspaces/animation-hover.png" onmouseover="this.src='../../img/posts/scripting-tmux-workspaces/tmux-duplicate-windows.gif'" onmouseout="this.src='../../img/posts/scripting-tmux-workspaces/animation-hover.png'" style="max-width: 100%;"/>
 <div class="caption">The script would create duplicate windows if the tmux
 session already existed.</div>

-At this point, I was done with my tmux script.
+At this point, I was done with the tmux script.
 It worked well for creating my
 session and attaching it.
-However, there was *one* issue I often had.
+However, there was *one* issue I still had.
 If I ran
 the script when there was a tmux session with the same name *already*, it would
 just double up the windows in that session.
-If I accidently did this, I would
+If I accidentally did this, I would
 have to go through each window, close out whatever and was running, and then
 close the window.

 To fix this issue, I decided to wrap the initialization commands inside of an
 `if` statement, and only run them if the tmux session *didn't* already exist.

-##### check if session already exists
+##### Checking if the Session Already Exists

 First, I needed a way to *check* whether the desired tmux session already existed
 or not.
 This can be done by "grep'ing" the output of `tmux list-sessions` for
-the session name, which we've already convienently stored in our `$SESSION`
+the session name, which we've already conveniently stored in our `$SESSION`
 variable.
 For Cleanliness, I took the output of that process and saved it in a
 `SESSIONEXISTS` variable, defined directly under `SESSION` in the script.
 ```bash
 SESSIONEXISTS=$(tmux list-sessions | grep $SESSION)
 ```

-If the session exists, `SESSIONEXISTS` will be a string of the line `grep`
+If the session exists, `SESSIONEXISTS` will be a string of the line which `grep`
 matched.
 Otherwise, it will just be an empty string (`""`).

-Now, I can use the `SESSIONEXISTS` variable with an `if` wrap the the tmux
+Now, I can use the `SESSIONEXISTS` variable with an `if` condition to wrap the tmux
-setup code so that it only runs when the session isn't there already.
+setup code so that it only runs if `SESSIONEXISTS` is `""`.
 ```bash
 if [ "$SESSIONEXISTS" = "" ]
 then